biosustain/THG/README.md

  ## What is THG?

+One of the most recent reconstruction of human metabolism (Human1) was used as reference model to apply our protocol and generate The Human GEM (THG)

 A protocol for the automatic construction of highly curated genome-scale models of human metabolism.

 The protocol enables the automatic curation and/or expansion of existing human GEMs or generates a highly curated metabolic network based on the current information retrieved from multiple databases in real time.